Closed: Consultation on Eastbourne Borough Council savings proposals

-Eastbourne Borough Council is facing exceptional financial challenges due to the high costs of homelessness and temporary accommodation.
-This has been compounded by high interest rates, reduction in business rates income and inflationary pressures.
+These financial challenges are due to the high costs of homelessness and temporary accommodation.
+These have been compounded by high interest rates, reduction in business rates income and inflationary pressures.

 Despite including over £3m of savings in the 2024/2025 budget, additional savings of over £2.7m are needed in the current financial year and a further £3m of savings for the following financial year.